FilipinDuMods/msTOgh2-2.0/README.md

 3. Run **msTOgh2.py** in the same folder the mid is.
 4. The script will produce a new `_gh2.mid` file ready for GH2.

+If you encounter errors or the MIDI conversion doesn’t work as expected, try running `run.bat` instead of the python file directly

 You may still need to drag the mid into **REAPER** and export to make sure the formatting is correct *(this was an issue in the first msTOgh2, I guess now it's fixed but I'm still not 100% sure)*